 Every new season in New Orleans brings something special, including a packed festival calendar all year round.
 Here is a quick rundown of the annual fun by the season, just to give you a glimpse.

 Dance with the Ghost of Christmas Past in the Quarter, where you can join the throngs of carolers in Jackson Square, and eat elaborate, multi-course Reveillon Dinners based on traditional Creole meals once served after midnight mass.
-Make advance reservations in classic restaurants like Muriel’s Jackson Square, right next to Place d’Armes, which dishes up specialties like fried oyster chowder and citrus-poached Gulf shrimp.
+Make advance reservations in classic restaurants like Muriel’s Jackson Square, right next to Place d’Armes, which dishes up specialties like turtle soup and pecan-crusted drum.

 Mardi Gras Season

-In October, foodies chow down at the Beignet Festival and Mac n’ Cheese Fest; culture mavens celebrate Art for Art’s Sake and the New Orleans Film Festival; and music fans get down at the Crescent City Blues an BBQ Festival.
+In October, foodies chow down at the Mac n’ Cheese Fest; and culture mavens celebrate Art for Art’s Sake and the New Orleans Film Festival.
 The city also celebrates German food, music, and beer during the three weekend-long Oktoberfest.

 Thanksgiving is just the final course of a month’s worth of food festivals in November.
-Sample more than 50 varieties of New Orleans’ most iconic sandwich at the Oak Street Po-Boy Festival, eat your fill of Boudin, Bourbon & Beer at Emeril Lagasse’s annual fundraiser, get cheesy at Fête des Fromages, and scarf your gumbo with a side of brass bands at Tremé Creole Gumbo Festival.
-Then don a fabulous hat and hit Thanksgiving at the Fair Grounds Race Course for the opening day races, a New Orleans see-and-be-seen tradition where you can feast on a sumptuous buffet in the clubhouse whilst betting on the ponies.
+Sample more than 50 varieties of New Orleans’ most iconic sandwich at the Oak Street Po-Boy Festival, then don a fabulous hat and hit Thanksgiving at the Fair Grounds Race Course for the opening day races, a New Orleans see-and-be-seen tradition where you can feast on a sumptuous buffet in the clubhouse whilst betting on the ponies.

 7. The Nightlife Around the Corner

 The French Quarter never closes!
-You can stay up all night enjoying the cocktails and delicious food, dance till dawn, listen to live music, or simply roam the 300-year-old streets — even on a budget of less than $20.
+You can stay up all night enjoying the cocktails and delicious food, dance till dawn, listen to live music, or simply roam the 300-year-old streets — even on the budget.

 For some free live music (most often a very decent brass band) plus street performances of every kind hit Jackson Square, only two blocks away from the hotel.
 From there, the hustle and the bustle of the neon-lit Bourbon Street is an easy walk away (grab a hurricane to go at Pat O’Brien’s while you’re at it).